encode/django-rest-framework/docs/api-guide/fields.md

 ## SerializerMethodField

-This is a read-only field gets its value by calling a method on the serializer class it's attached to.
+This is a read-only field.
+It gets its value by calling a method on the serializer class it is attached to.
 It can be used to add any sort of data to the serialized representation of your object.
 The field's constructor accepts a single argument, which is the name of the method on the serializer to be called.
 The method should accept a single argument (in addition to `self`), which is the object being serialized.
 It should return whatever you want to be included in the serialized representation of the object.

 [cite]: http://www.python.org/dev/peps/pep-0020/
 [FILE_UPLOAD_HANDLERS]: https://docs.djangoproject.com/en/dev/ref/settings/#std:setting-FILE_UPLOAD_HANDLERS